cjbarnes/cjbarnes.github.io/_pages/whatido.md

 These pages are about what it's like to work with me.
 {: .lead}

-Starting work with a new web designer can be scary.
-The first project together is full of unknowns.
-So in these pages I try to **demystify the process** of creating a website with me, so you have a better idea of what to expect and when.
+Starting work with a new web designer is daunting and can feel like a step into the unknown.
+So in these pages I **explain the process** of creating a website with me, so you have a better idea of what to expect and when.
 I also outline my **skills and experience**, which can help you to see what I would bring to your project.